 If Edward Snowden were truly a whistleblower — a debatable proposition — could he have claimed legal protection from retaliation by the U.S. government?
 This hypothetical question is a useful excuse to survey the recent expansion of anti-retaliation laws into the national security and intelligence fields.
 Our conclusion: There's at least a reasonable argument that Snowden could have been protected.

-This article by TELG principal Tom Harrington and TELG managing principal R. Scott Oswald was published by Corporate Compliance Insights on April 10, 2014.
+TELG principal Tom Harrington and TELG managing principal R. Scott Oswald was published by Corporate Compliance Insights on April 10, 2014.
 The full article is available at Corporate Compliance Insights.

 Whistleblowers in the Intelligence Community